iodigital-com/figex/README.md

 - Export of icons as SVG, PDF, PNG, WEBP or Android XML vectors
 - Simple configuration with many options

+`config.json` is a simple configuration, telling FigEx what to put where:
 ```
 {
   "type": "values",